tesmanovicD/foody-mobile/README.md

-## Multiplatform food ordering system - customer part (ReactNative based application)
+## Multiplatform food ordering system - customer part
 See [foody-web](https://github.com/tesmanovicD/foody-web) for employee part of this multiplatform project.

 ## Mobile native part of the application